hechoendrupal/drupal-console-book/hu/commands/generate-module.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---module | A modul neve
+--module | The Module name
---machine-name | A programok által használt név (csak kisbetűk és aláhúzás) --module-path | A modul útvonala
+--machine-name | The machine name (lowercase and underscore only) --module-path | The path of the module
---description | A modul leírása
+--description | Module description
---core | Drupal alaprendszer verziója
+--core | Core version
---package | Modulcsomag
+--package | Module package
---module-file | .module fájl hozzáadása --features-bundle | Define module as feature using the given Features bundle name --composer | composer.json fájl hozzáadása --dependencies | Modulfüggőségek vesszővel elválasztva (pl. context, panels)
+--module-file | Add a .module file
+--features-bundle | Define module as feature using the given Features bundle name --composer | Add a composer.json file
+--dependencies | Module dependencies separated by commas (i.e. context, panels)